words :: Brian Hockenstein.

 “The crown jewels,” Turner says as he pulls one particularly future-tech looking set of prosthetics from a selection of six different pair in the back of his SUV.
 “The BioDapt VF2, the second generation of the Versa Foot.
 They are so cool it’s not even funny—they’ve got FOX racing shocks in them, with crazy amounts of adjustments available.
 I don’t have to pull out tools, it’s just click-click-click on these little dials and I can add more knee flexion, whatever I want.
 These are going to allow me to snowboard again.”

-“I don’t want to show up for a participation ribbon, I wanna crush.”article continues below
+“I don’t want to show up for a participation ribbon, I wanna crush.”

 The idea of snowboarding again is one of the reasons Turner is smiling these days.
 Another reason is because he’s just that kind of guy, the sort who won’t let something like losing both his legs hinder his goals for the future.